sainathkistapur/spring-ai-openai/openai.mcp.client.filesystem/README.md

 ## Running the Application
 - Make sure you've registered with the OpenAI and topped up you account with some credit.
 - Obtain the API key from your OpenAI account
+- Change the `<absolute-path-to-the-application-folder>` in the `mcp-servers.json` file to point to the location where you are running this application.

 ### Run Command
 ```